|Nutrition Facts (per serving)|

 2 cups grated cheddar cheese

 1/2 teaspoon salt, plus extra for sprinkling, if desired

 In a medium bowl, combine the butter, cream cheese, and cheddar cheese.
 Mix together with a spoon until well blended.

-Flatten the balls using the bottom of a drinking glass or with the tines of a fork until it's about 1/4-inch thick.
+Form the dough into 3/4-inch balls and place on an ungreased cookie sheet.
+Flatten the balls using the bottom of a drinking glass or with the tines of a fork until each cracker is about 1/4-inch thick.

 Prick each cracker several times with a fork.
 Sprinkle with a little salt, if desired.

 Bake the crackers at 350 F for 12 to 17 minutes until they are very lightly browned around the edges.

 Remove the crackers to a wire rack and cool.

 Pair with your favorite dip, hummus, or soup, and enjoy.